hmrc/play-frontend-hmrc/README.md

   ),
   banners = Banners(phaseBanner = Some(standardBetaBanner())),
   pageTitle = Some(pageTitle),
-  isWelshTranslationAvailable = true, /* or false if your service has not been translated */ nonce = CSPNonce.get,
+  isWelshTranslationAvailable = true /* or false if your service has not been translated */ )(contentBlock)
-)(contentBlock)
 ```